percona/portal-doc/docs/advisors/checks/postgresql-version-check.md

 ## Description

-This check provides information about the installed version of PostgresQL.
-If a new minor version for the installed version is available, the check will generate a message.
-Additionally, information about the latest version based on Major version is generated.
+This Advisor checks the version of PostgreSQL currently installed, and reports whether a new minor version is available.
+Information about the latest version based on Major version is also provided.

 ## Resolution